GraphQL

 Executing Prepared Statements

-Using a PreparedStatement can improve performance when you need to execute a SQL statement multiple times with different parameters.
-Unlike a Statement object, a PreparedStatement object is provided with a SQL statement when it is created, which can then be executed with different values each time.
+PreparedStatements can boost performance when running the same SQL statement multiple times with different parameters.
+Unlike a regular Statement, a PreparedStatement is created with a SQL statement that you can execute repeatedly with dynamic values.
 This special type of statement is derived from the more general class, Statement.

 Below are the steps outlining how to execute a prepared statement:

 1. Create a PreparedStatement: Use the prepareStatement method of the Connection class to instantiate a PreparedStatement.
-Refer to Connecting with DriverManager or Connecting with DataSource for information related to establishing connections.
+For information related to establishing connections, refer to Connecting with DriverManager or Connecting with DataSource.

-2. Set Parameters: Declare parameters by calling the corresponding setter method of the PreparedStatement.
+2. Set Parameters: Use the appropriate setter methods to assign values to parameters.
 Note: The parameter indices start at 1.

 SELECT